BrightChanges/Unit-3/CoinSnack.md

                 #on_release: toast(dropdown_item.current_item)
     ###
             MDLabel:

+            MDLabel:
                 font_style: "Body2"
-                text: "We are selling Hamburger, Coke, and Popcorn.
-Their price is as follow Hamburger: ¥300, Coke: ¥100, Popcorn: ¥100.
+                text: "We sell Hamburger, Coke, and Popcorn.
+Their price are: Hamburger: ¥300, Coke: ¥100, Popcorn: ¥100.
 To order, please type in their name down below:"
                 halign: "center"

-            MDLabel:

             MDLabel: